versatica/mediasoup-website/_includes/documentation/v3/mediasoup-client/api/Producer.md

 #### producer.close()
 {: #producer-close .code}

 Closes the producer.
 No more media is transmitted.
+The producer's track is internally stopped by calling `stop()` on it, meaning that it becomes no longer usable.

 <div markdown="1" class="note">
 This method should be called when the server side producer has been closed (and vice-versa).